 - A strict check on profiteering activities will have to be done, so that the final consumer can enjoy the real benefits of GST.

-- Although, a large number of officers are being trained and a systematic IT software is being developed for the successful implementation of GST.
+- Although, a large number of officers have been trained and a systematic IT software developed for the successful implementation of GST.
 But, it will take some time for the people including the manufacturers, the wholesalers, the retailers or the final consumers to understand the whole process and apply it correctly.

-A well designed GST Policy can bring a qualitative change in the tax system of India.
+A well designed GST Policy can bring a qualitative and real change in the tax system of India.

-Talking about the different sectors, some might gain, some might lose.
-But, ultimately we will have to get used to this new tax,that is going to be a landmark reform having a great impact on India and its taxation system.
+Talking about the different sectors, some might have gained, some might have lost.
+But, ultimately we will have to get used to this new tax.
+A landmark reform having a great impact on India and its taxation system.

 Let us hope GST or Goods and services tax leaves a positive impact and helps to boost up the Indian economy and convert India into a unified national market with simplified tax regime.

-What are your views regarding GST ?
+What are your views regarding GST and its impact on the common man?
 Do you feel it will help the common man?
-Will it lower the tax burden ?
-How positively it will impact the life of a common man ?
+Will it lower the tax burden?